libAtoms/QUIP/Tools/quippy/doc/atoms.rst

       :attr:`hysteretic_connect` attribute. `origin` and `extent`
-      vectors can be used to restrict the hysteretic region to only part of the entire system -- the :func:`estimate_origin_extent` can be used to guess suitable values.
+      vectors can be used to restrict the hysteretic region to only part of the entire system -- the :func:`estimate_origin_extent` function can be used to guess suitable values.

    .. method:: calc_dists()